 Internal Audit Division

-The Internal Audit Division, through cooperation with County management, accomplishes timely audits that foster positive change to reduce risk and enhance the economy, efficiency, and effectiveness of Ventura County departments/agencies.
+The Internal Audit Division, through cooperation with County management, conducts audits and analyses that foster positive change to reduce risk and enhance the economy, efficiency, and effectiveness of Ventura County departments/agencies.

 What We Do

 - Conduct independent and objective performance, compliance, and financial audits of County agencies, departments, functions, and processes.

 - Lead the County’s Control Self-Assessment Program to promote the formal, ongoing evaluation of and reporting on departmental internal controls.

 - Administer the Fraud Hotline to provide an avenue for the reporting of fraud, waste, and abuse occurring in our County government.

 - Monitor audits of special districts, joint powers authorities, and federal award subrecipients to ensure compliance with reporting requirements.

 - Coordinate with County agencies/departments and external auditors to compile the Schedule of Expenditures of Federal Awards for the County’s Single Audit.